When is it Acceptable for a Texas Lawyer to Charge a Non-Refundable Fee?

 All Other Fees Labeled as “Retainers”

-The term “retainer” is often used loosely to describe “any sum of money paid to the lawyer at or near the commencement of representation.”[7]
+The term “retainer” is often used loosely to describe any sum of money paid to the lawyer at or near the commencement of representation.[6]
 This generic designation is meaningless in terms of whether a fee is “non-refundable” or “earned upon receipt.”
-Again, any fee designated as a “retainer” that does not constitute a true non-refundable retainer, is not earned upon receipt and is refundable unless and until it is earned through the rendition of legal services.
-It must go into the lawyer’s IOLTA account until earned.
-Ultimately, a fee is determined by its purpose–what it is intended to purchase–and not by its label.[8]
+Again, unless the payment constitutes a true non-refundable retainer, it is not earned until the contracted-for legal services have been performed.
+It must go into the lawyer’s IOLTA account until that time.
+A fee is determined by what it is intended to purchase, not by its label.[7]

 Flat or Fixed Fees

-Certain areas of practice lend themselves to flat fees, such as the practice of criminal law or family law.
-There is nothing wrong with charging flat fees for a representation, and there is nothing wrong with collecting the fee upfront.
-However, in Texas it is never the case that a flat fee is “earned upon receipt” or “non-refundable.”
+Certain practice areas lend themselves to flat fees, such as criminal law or family law.
+There is nothing wrong with charging flat fees for a representation, and there is nothing wrong with collecting the fee up front.
+However, in Texas a flat fee is never “earned upon receipt” or “non-refundable.”
 It doesn't matter what the fee agreement says or what the client is willing to agree to.
-In Texas, flat fees must remain in trust until earned.[10]
+In Texas, flat fees must remain in trust until earned.[9]

 Depending on how the fee agreement is structured, this may be once the legal matter concludes, or once certain milestones within the representation are completed.
 It is perfectly acceptable to designate these milestones within the fee agreement and to transfer the apportioned funds from trust once they are earned.
-However, because the disciplinary rules require that fees be reasonable, any “extreme ‘front-loading’ of payment milestones in the context of the anticipated length and complexity of the representation” may run afoul of the rules.[11]
+However, because the disciplinary rules require that fees be reasonable, any extreme front-loading of payments that doesn’t reasonably reflect the work performed may run afoul of the rules.[10]

 Conclusion

 In Texas there is almost no such thing as an “non-refundable fee.”
 A true non-refundable retainer is permissible, but it is a rarity, and is highly scrutinized.
-Any fee designated to cover future legal services cannot be classified as "non-refundable" or "earned upon receipt," irrespective of a client's consent.
-The determining factor for when a fee is considered earned and how it must be managed by the attorney lies in the fee's purpose—what it is intended to compensate for.
+Any fee intended to compensate for future legal services cannot be classified as "non-refundable" or "earned upon receipt," irrespective of a client's consent.

 Laura Popps defends Texas attorneys before the State Bar, advises on legal ethics, and handles criminal appeals.
 A former prosecutor, Laura has been Board Certified in Criminal Law by the Texas Board of Legal Specialization since 1999.
 She then served for ten years as Regional Counsel at the State Bar of Texas’ Office of Chief Disciplinary Counsel before founding her own firm.